SynclairVision/SVIpcReceiver/README.md

 ```

 ## Usage
-The class returns a `digiview_frame` struct containing the frame data and metadata:
+The class returns a `digiview_frame` struct containing the frame data and metadata, where the frame data is a CUDA pointer:

 ```cpp
 struct digiview_frame {